 Try this Classic Deviled Eggs Recipe for your next party!
-These deviled eggs work as a side dish or for an appetizer, just make ahead and serve!
+These deviled eggs are an easy appetizer recipe that can be made ahead of time!

 We’re starting off Appetizer Week with an oldie but goodie – Classic Deviled Eggs!

 Nothing beats the classic recipes.
 Sure we redo recipes all the time, and sometimes those recipe become our new classics…

 But the classics are around for a reason.
 They’re damn good.

 And these days with so many people following a low carb diet?
 Well these are the low carb appetizers you’re looking for.
 Because you can eat these deviled eggs for lunch, snacks, even a light dinner with a salad!

 Deviled eggs aren’t just for appetizers anymore!

 There’s tons of varieties of deviled egg recipes but today we’re going to start with a basic deviled egg.
 Then once you get that recipe down you can start with some fun variations.

 Deviled eggs are really very easy to make.
 Most people boil their eggs, hence the term hard boil, but there are other ways to make hard boiled eggs!
 Let me tell you guys about this gadget I found…